thindil/steamsky/bin/doc/MODDING.md

 * Attribute `difficulty`: optional attribute.
 How complicated recipe is.
 Should be between 1 and 100.
 * Attribute `time`: optional attribute.
 How long in minutes take crafting selected recipe.
-If not set, it take 15 minutes.
+If not set, it takes 15 minutes.
 * Optional attribute `reputation`: Minimal reputation in bases needed to buy that recipe from them.
 Default value is -100 (available in all bases).
 * Optional attribute `toolquality`: Minimal quality of tool needed to craft